 A meeting of Hartington Nether Quarter Parish Council

-Present: J Coles, D Currington, S McCurrach, S Griffiths, P Tapping, S Griffiths and the clerk, S Hampson.
-There was one member of the public in attendance for part of the meeting.
+Present: J Coles, M Heathcote, S Griffiths, P Tapping and the clerk, S Hampson.
+There were no members of the public in attendance.

 Part 1 non-confidential information

-There was no need, by any member present, to declare an interest in any of the agenda items.
+There was no need by any member present to complete an entry in the record.

 The minutes of the previous meeting had been displayed on the noticeboard and forwarded to the members and the parish council’s website in advance of the meeting.

 Resolved: To accept the minutes as a true record of proceedings (Prop: JC, Sec: SG)

 Mr Griffiths asked about the tree adjacent to the new build properties in the village which has had the benefit of recent tree surgery.
 He asked about whose liability it was should the tree fall on the property.